-Today's law firms continue to face the challenge of how to do more with less internally, while also meeting heightened client expectations for high-quality legal services at a reasonable price point.
+Today's law firms continue to face the challenge of how to do more with less internally, while also meeting heightened client expectations for high-quality corporate services at a reasonable price point.

 That's not always an easy needle to thread.
-It's also one reason why many firms have decided to work with an alternative legal services provider (ALSP)—sometimes referred to as outsourced legal providers or service providers.
+It's also one reason why many firms have decided to work with a corporate service provider.

-While choosing to work with an ALSP can help firms meet competitive mandates, it's vitally important to choose the right service provider for the job.
+While choosing to work with a corporate service provider can help firms meet competitive mandates, it's vitally important to choose the right service provider for the job.
 In order to accomplish this, it's a smart idea to review some basic considerations during the screening phase.

-While the notion of saving money is always attractive, cost should not be the primary metric used to evaluate an ALSP.
-As in many other fields, the old axiom that "you get what you pay for" often holds true with regard to service providers.
+While the notion of saving money is always attractive, cost should not be the primary metric used to evaluate a corporate service provider.
+As in many other fields, the old axiom that "you get what you pay for" often holds true with regard to business service providers.

 Low-cost providers often must make concessions in key areas such as availability, security, timeliness and accuracy.
-Low-cost providers often do not offer the same robust education, training and consultation services found with experienced and trustworthy ALSPs.
-Though it may cost less upfront to work with the least expensive service provider, the services offered by a higher-quality ALSPs may ultimately be a greater benefit to a firm in the long run.
+Low-cost providers often do not offer the same robust education, training and consultation services found with experienced, high-quality corporate service providers.
+Though it may cost less upfront to work with the least expensive service provider, the services offered by a high-quality corporate service provider may be a greater benefit to a firm in the long run.

-These ALSPs typically offer a broader range of features, which means that law firms do not have to hire multiple service providers to handle a variety of niches or specialties.
+The service provider should offer a broad range of features, so that the law firm does not have to hire multiple service providers to handle a variety of niches or specialties.

-Finally, a higher-quality ALSP can save firms money long-term by handling non-billable tasks such as filling out routine forms and documents and chart data.
+Finally, a high-quality corporate service provider can save firms money long-term by handling non-billable tasks such as filling out routine forms and documents and chart data.

-Many legal service providers offer core offerings in this regard.
-A high-quality ALSP, however, goes beyond the basics and offers more comprehensive due diligence services.
+Many business service providers offer core offerings in this regard.
+A high-quality corporate service provider, however, goes beyond the basics and offers more comprehensive due diligence services.
 These additional service categories include the following: